-Evacuation in Crisis Settings Using Medications and Manual Vacuum Aspiration is one of these modules.
-It combines content from the two previously published uterine evacuation training materials, Uterine Evacuation in Crisis Settings Using Manual Vacuum Aspiration and Uterine Evacuation in Crisis Settings Using Medications, which were designed to be stand-alone trainings.
-Please visit www.iawg.net/scorts to access all training materials in the series and more information on their use.
+Evacualtion in Crisis Settings Using Manual Vacuum Aspiration is one of these modules.
+It was designed to be either a stand-alone training in uterine evacuation with medical methods, or to be combined with the module on Uterine Evacuation in Crisis Settings Using Medications.
+When combined, the modules provide a training on both uterine evacuation technologies for the crisis setting.
+Please visit www.iawg.net/scorts to access all training materials in the series and for more information on their use.